 The frequent use of the sartorius also makes it prone to overuse or injury.
 Irritation of the bursa that lie deep to the sartorius is common in runners, as is chronic knee pain or weakness.
 The pes anserine bursa sits under the tendinous insertion point of the sartorius, gracilis (an adductor of the thigh), and semitendinosus at the inferior medial knee joint.
 When these three muscles are tight (overactive), they place excessive pressure on this bursa that has a physiological function of reducing friction from muscle and tendon moving over bone.
 Irritation of this bursa, or pes anserine bursitis, is a chronic knee pain cause.
 It can also cause an asymmetrical gait.

-For individuals who sit for long periods, tight hips and tight hip flexors including the sartorius are common.
+For individuals who sit for long periods, tight hips and tight hip flexor muscles including the sartorius are common.
 As a result, hip pain or an uneven gait may occur.
 However, the anterior hip pain caused by a tight sartorius is often mistaken for issues with the psoas and iliacus.
 While they may contribute to the discomfort, the sartorius should not be ignored!
 Learning to identify and correct tight hip flexors is key to finding relief!

 Athletes in sports that require sharp turns with a planted foot and quick direction changes may also experience a stinging sensation at the hips.
 This may be caused by an acute injury or strain to the sartorius muscle.